 Social Media and Sleep—Like Oil and Vinegar—Just Don’t Mix

-At Bloomer Telephone Company, we want to keep you connected to family, friends and fun—and keep you informed about all things tech-related.
+At Bloomer Broadband, we want to keep you connected to family, friends and fun—and keep you informed about all things tech-related.

 There’s been a lot of talk in the media about the effects social media can have on sleep.
 An article from the Sleep Foundation states that excessive use of social media close to bedtime can reduce sleep quality and increase the risk of a multitude of sleep issues.